 The goal of the first visit is to evaluate the patient’s end-of-life care and help maximize that care.
 As such, it is highly recommended that all patients requesting an end-of-life consultation are also enrolled in a hospice program or receive care from a palliative care physician (a specialist in symptom management).
 Another part of the initial evaluation is to ascertain whether, among many choices that will be described, physician aid-in-dying is appropriate and legal for the patient and their circumstances.

 If as a result of this first visit Dr. Shavelson and the patient agree that it is appropriate for him to continue as the attending physician for the patient’s terminal illness (to supervise end-of-life care, possibly including an aid-in-dying medication), our practice will consult with the patient, the family, the patient’s doctors and hospice staff.
-He will guide communication to educate and advocate for the best end-of-life care for that individual patient’s needs and desires.
-He will maintain communication with the patient and caregivers by phone, email and, when suitable, repeated home visits.
+We will guide communication to educate and advocate for the best end-of-life care for that individual patient’s needs and desires.
+We will maintain communication with the patient and caregivers by phone, email and, when suitable, repeated home visits.
 If appropriate, our doctors will prescribe aid-in-dying medications.
 Dr. Shavelson and/or Thalia DeWolf, RN, will be present at the bedside on the day the aid-in-dying medications are taken.

-This can occur only if:
+The above can occur only if:

 - The patient is no longer participating in any curative or life-prolonging treatment of their underlying terminal disease, but rather has chosen to receive intensive treatment of symptoms as death approaches.
 This signifies that the patient understands and agrees that their end-of-life care no longer requires their specialist’s treatment of the underlying disease, but rather treatment of the symptoms of dying.